 Undergraduate Degree in Civil Engineering

-Within a few years of graduation, alumni of the Texas A&M University-Kingsville undergraduate civil engineering program will demonstrate achievement in the following areas:
+Within a few years of graduation, alumni of the Texas A&M University-Kingsville undergraduate civil engineering program have distinguished themselves in the following areas:

-To achieve these objectives, the department has outlined the following program outcomes:
+To achieve these objectives, the department has outlined the following student outcomes:

 By the time of graduation, undergraduate students in the Texas A&M University-Kingsville civil engineering program will demonstrate the following skills: